erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 Interviewing is similar to pair programming in that two are involved, but one person is "driving".
 The process also seems like a bootstrap for referrals; ideally, the interviewer can say afterwards: "I've worked with this person and recommend her for my team."

 I've found interview prep also provides context for academic content, ie "When will I ever use this?
 In an interview."

+### Ownership

+To perform well in an interview and the workplace, we must demonstrate an interest in the role, even if it’s just a connection with a personal interest.
+[ABC: Always Be Coding](https://medium.com/tech-talk/d5f8051afce2) and [The ten principles for growth as an engineer](https://medium.com/@daniel.heller/ten-principles-for-growth-69015e08c35b) describe this well.

 ### Code review